-Case Law: Access is available electronically via numerous databases for current students and faculty, and via the Westlaw Patron Terminal for alumni and Library Members Members).
+Case law: Access is available electronically via numerous databases for current students and faculty, and via the Westlaw Patron Terminal for alumni and Library Members Members.

-Statutory Materials: Electronic access is available to Deering's via Lexis and to West's Annotated Code via Westlaw for current Southwestern students and faculty. alumni and Members can obtain access to West's Annotated Code via the Westlaw Patron Terminal.
+Statutory materials: Electronic access is available to Deering's via Lexis and to West's Annotated Code via Westlaw for current Southwestern students and faculty. alumni and Members can obtain access to West's Annotated Code via the Westlaw Patron Terminal.

-Administrative Materials: Access to the California Code of Regulations (CCR) is available electronically via numerous databases for current students and faculty, and via the Westlaw Patron Terminal for alumni and Members.
+Administrative materials: Access to the California Code of Regulations (CCR) is available electronically via numerous databases for current students and faculty, and via the Westlaw Patron Terminal for alumni and Members.
 Many administrative materials are also freely available on government webpages and Municode.
-As noted above in section I.D above, the Building Code, will continue to be collected in print due to its unavailability on paid databases.
+As noted earlier in "Format Selection," the Building Code, will continue to be collected in print due to its unavailability on paid databases.
 Available California print materials are located both in the Reserve Collection behind the Circulation Desk and in the California Room on the first floor of the library.

 ii.
-Other States
+Other states